-a) To provide for a range of industrial and commercial uses along the Hwy 584 corridor.

-b) To provide adequate buffers between industrial/commercial uses and adjacent land uses.
+- a) To provide for a range of industrial and commercial uses along the Hwy 584 corridor. - b) To provide adequate buffers between industrial/commercial uses and adjacent land uses.

-- a) A first parcel out subdivision application within the Industrial & Highway Commercial Corridor land use concept area, as shown in Figure 8, may be considered on a previously unsubdivided quarter section, in accordance with the MDP and compliant with Section 8 of this Plan. - b) Land use Redesignation and Subdivision applications, if required, with the intent to create industrial or commercial development shall be submitted simultaneously for consideration to County standards and shall be sited in the Industrial & Highway Corridor as shown in Figure 8. - Standalone subdivision proposals for industrial or commercial development located outside the areas identified for Industrial & Highway Corridor is discouraged. - d) Where industrial or highway commercial corridor proposals are adjacent to existing or planned residential development measures to mitigate potential impacts shall be required. - e) A Concept Plan and supportive studies shall be required for the expansion of existing business park or for any proposed new business parks. - f) The Concept Plan, inclusive of community consultation, as defined in the MDP, and supportive studies shall meet Provincial standards, and requirements of County's Policies and the Land Use Bylaw, including but not limited to: - i.
+- a) A first parcel out subdivision application within the Industrial & Highway Commercial Corridor land use concept area, as shown in Figure 8, may be considered on a previously unsubdivided quarter section, in accordance with the MDP and compliant with Section 8 of this Plan. - b) Land use redesignation and subdivision applications, if required, with the intent to create industrial or commercial development shall be submitted simultaneously for consideration to County standards and shall be sited in the Industrial & Highway Corridor as shown in Figure 8. - c) Standalone subdivision proposals for industrial or commercial development located outside the areas identified for Industrial & Highway Corridor is discouraged. - d) Where industrial or highway commercial corridor proposals are adjacent to existing or planned residential development, measures to mitigate potential impacts shall be required. - e) A Concept Plan and supportive studies shall be required for the expansion of existing business park or for any proposed new business parks. - f) The Concept Plan, inclusive of community consultation, as defined in the MDP, and supportive studies shall meet Provincial standards, and requirements of County's Policies and the Land Use Bylaw, including but not limited to: - i.
 Servicing Study; - ii.
 Geotechnical Assessment; - iii.
 Biophysical Assessment; - iv.
 Environmental Site Assessment; - v.
 Traffic Impact Assessment; - vi.
 Stormwater Management Plan; - vii.
 Ground Water Supply Evaluation; - viii.
 Septic Suitability Analysis; - ix.
 Emergency Response Plan. - g) Applications for industrial, commercial or business park shall comply with County Policy with regards to the Business, Commercial and Industrial Design Guidelines. - h) Applications with direct access to Hwy.
 584 should be avoided, wherever possible.
-However, all applications will be circulated to Alberta Transportation and will determine the standards for development. - Applications with access directly from a municipal road, the County will determine the standards for development.
+However, all applications will be circulated to Alberta Transportation to determine the standards for development. - i) Applications with access directly from a municipal road, the County will determine the standards for development. - j) Applications for industrial/commercial development north of Highway 584 within SW 6-33-5-5 and SE 6-33-5-5 shall require an internal subdivision road with the potential for lots on both sides of the road.
+The internal subdivision road shall be a service road with no direct access from lots to Highway 584.

-7.5 Airport
+7.4 Airport